-- 2.2 Where there is no existing arbitration agreement with the other party, the party wishing to commence an arbitration under these rules (the Claimant) shall collect a Request for Arbitration form Form NCC I from the Commission upon payment of the registration fee. - 2.3 Upon due completion of the Request for Arbitration Form the form shall be served upon the other party (the Respondent) with copy to the Commission. - 2.4 The Respondent shall sign and date same and forward it back to the Claimant with copy to the Commission.
+- 2.2 Where there is no existing arbitration agreement with the other party, the party wishing to commence an arbitration under these Rrules (the Claimant) shall collect a Request for Arbitration form Form NCC I from the Commission upon payment of the registration fee. - 2.3 Upon due completion of the Request for Arbitration Form the form shall be served be served upon the other party (the Respondent) with copy to the Commission. - 2.4 The Respondent shall sign and date same and forward it back to the Claimant with copy to the Commission.
 The Claimant shall then forward the duly signed original form back to the Commission.
 The arbitration commences when the Commission confirms in writing that it has received the original application form as signed by both parties and has accepted the arbitration request. - 2.5 Within 21 days of confirmation of acceptance from the Commission the Claimant shall forward to the Commission in duplicate a statement establishing its case together with the supporting documents (hereinafter collectively referred to as the "claim documents") - 2.6 A copy of the claim documents will be sent by the Commission to the Respondent who shall within 21 days of its receipt send to the Commission in duplicate its defence and any counterclaim together with the supporting documents (hereinafter collectively referred to as the "defence documents"). - 2.7 A copy of the defence documents will be sent by the Commission to the Claimant who shall within 21 days of its receipt send to the Commission in duplicate its response together with any supporting documents (hereinafter collectively referred to as "reply documents").
-The reply documents will be sent by the Commission to the Respondent and must be restricted to points arising from the respondents defence or counterclaim.
-No additional new points must be included. - 2.8 In circumstances where parties have entered into an arbitration agreement prior to the dispute arising, the Claimant shall collect from the Commission upon payment of the stipulated registration fee a "Notice of Arbitration" form Form NCC 2. - 2.9 Upon due completion of the Notice of Arbitration the Claimant shall attach a Statement establishing its case with all supporting documents and serve same on the respondent with copy to the Commission.
-The arbitration commences when the Respondent receives the Notice of Arbitration. - 2.10 Within 21 days of the service of the Notice of arbitration and accompanying documents the respondent shall serve its defence with all necessary supporting documents on the Claimant.
-In the event that a counterclaim is alleged, all necessary supporting documents must be submitted.
-The written defence and all supporting documents must be copied to the Commission.
+The reply documents will be sent by the Commission to the Respondent and must be restricted to points arising from the Respondents' defence or counterclaim.
+No additional new points must be included. - 2.8 In circumstances where parties have entered into an arbitration agreement prior to the dispute arising, the Claimant shall collect from the Commission upon payment of the stipulated registration fee a "Notice of Arbitration" form Form NCC• 2 - 2.9 Upon due completion of the Notice of Arbitration the Claimant shall attach a Statement establishing its case with all supporting documents and serve same on the Respondent with copy to the Commission.
+The arbitration commences when the Respondent receives the Notice of Arbitration. - 2.10 Within 21 days of the service of the Notice of Aerbitration and accompanying documents the Reespondent shall serve its defence with all necessary supporting